-Sardinia tips for your trip: 5 great places that are not the Emerald Coast is written by Louise Laurenius
+Sardinia tips for your trip: 5 great places that are not the Emerald Coast is written by Louise Laurenius.

 Sardinia - the locals' travel favorite

 Italians are a people who love to travel within their own borders.
 And it's not that hard to understand.
-On the Italian peninsula you can experience everything from snow-capped peaks and elongated golden beaches to the finest cuisine and a completely unique cultural history.
+On the Italian peninsula you can experience everything from snow-capped peaks and long golden beaches to the finest cuisine and a completely unique cultural history.
 There is plenty to experience in Italy.

 When I ask my Italian friends where they are going on holiday this summer, their answer in over half of the cases will be Sardinia.
-This beautiful and lush island in the Tyrrhenian Sea, just south of the French island of Corsica, has become a favorite destination for Italians - and eventually for the rest of the world.
+This beautiful and lush island in the Tyrrhenian Sea just south of the French island of Corsica has become a favorite destination for Italians - and eventually also for the rest of the world.
 Because if you have only once experienced one of the adventurous Sardinian sandy beaches, which has been named the best in Europe, you will never want to try anything else.

 Bosa is located on the river Temo south of Alghero.
 Temo runs through the city and contributes to a unique atmosphere.
 The river bank is surrounded by a picturesque center with colorful houses and an exciting street life.